Rheumatoid arthritis: Anti-inflammatory and analgesic agents

 Glucocorticoids can be used in the short term and at the lowest dose possible for flare-ups and while waiting for slow-onset drugs to take effect.
 Combination of glucocorticoids and conventional therapy has shown a decrease in rate of erosion of bones.
-Steroids may be injected into affected joints during the initial period of RA, prior to the use of DMARDs or oral steroids.
+Steroids may be injected into affected joints during the initial period of RA, before the use of DMARDs or oral steroids.

-Non-NSAID drugs to relieve pain, like paracetamol may be used to help relieve the pain symptoms; they do not change the underlying disease.
+Non-NSAID drugs to relieve pain, like paracetamol may be used to help alleviate the pain symptoms; they do not change the underlying disease.
 The use of paracetamol may be associated with the risk of developing ulcers.

 NSAIDs reduce both pain and stiffness in those with RA but do not affect the underlying disease and appear to have no effect on people's long term disease course and thus are no longer first line agents.
 NSAIDs should be used with caution in those with gastrointestinal, cardiovascular, or kidney problems.
 Rofecoxib was withdrawn from the global market as its long-term use was associated to an increased risk of heart attacks and strokes.
 Use of methotrexate together with NSAIDs is safe, if adequate monitoring is done.
 COX-2 inhibitors, such as celecoxib, and NSAIDs are equally effective.
 A 2004 Cochrane review found that people preferred NSAIDs over paracetamol.
 However, it is yet to be clinically determined whether NSAIDs are more effective than paracetamol.

-The neuromodulator agents topical capsaicin may be reasonable to use in an attempt to reduce pain.
-Nefopam by mouth and cannabis are not recommended as of 2012 as the risks of use appear to be greater than the benefits.
+The neuromodulator agents, topical capsaicin, may be reasonable to use in an attempt to reduce pain.
+Nefopam by mouth and cannabis are not recommended as of 2012, as the risks of use appear to be greater than the benefits.

-Limited evidence suggests the use of weak oral opioids but the adverse effects may outweigh the benefits.
+Limited evidence suggests the use of weak oral opioids, but the adverse effects may outweigh the benefits.

 Alternatively, physical therapy has been tested and shown as an effective aid in reducing pain in patients with RA.
 As most RA is detected early and treated aggressively, physical therapy plays more of a preventative and compensatory role, aiding in pain management alongside regular rheumatic therapy.